johannaschmidle/Road-Collisions-Project/README.md

 **Goal:**  Gain insights into the patterns and trends of road accidents in the UK from 2019 to 2022 to inform policy-making and improve road safety.

 ## Task List
-1. Clean Database
+1. Clean Database (_Cleaned table:_ [AccidentTable.csv.zip](https://github.com/johannaschmidle/Road-Collisions-Project/blob/main/AccidentTable.csv.zip))
-2. Create Dashboard
+2. Create Dashboard ()

 ## Metrics and Dimensions
 - **Total** number of accidents